etiennebacher/docsifier/README.md

 very simple: they just create respectively an `.Rmd` and an `.md` file in “docs” to save some time.

+Once you have created your documentation or if you want to check that the changes you make in real situation, you can preview the webpage.
+If you use Linux (works maybe on other OS too, I didn’t check), open a console and:

+  - install npm if it isn’t already the case: `sudo apt install npm`

+  - install docsify: `sudo npm i docsify-cli -g`

+  - preview docsify in browser: `docsify serve /path/to/package/docs --open`

 ## Experimental

 A set of functions to install and run docsify: